-Knowled Knowledge - Student knows and understands: W1 the relationship of cause-and-effect problems associated with consumer and professional burdering the environment and the adverse global and local environmental phenomena O.W5, O.W9 written credit, presentation W2 the outline of legislation on environmental protection in Poland and in the world O.W14 written credit Skills - S tudent can: U1 critically analyze the scientific literature and media reports in the field of environmental protection and draw correct conclusions, especially with regard to consumer behavior C.U2 written credit, presentation, participation in discussion U2 discuss current problems of environmental protection with the use of modern multimedia tools C.U3 presentation, participation in discussion U3 interpret the responsibility of veterinarian towards the natural environment A.U16 written credit, participation in discussion Social co mpetences - Student is ready to: K1 exhibit responsibility for his/her decisions made in regard to the people, animals and the natural environment O.K1 presentation, participation in discussion K2 use the objective sources of information in the field of environmental protection O.K4 presentation, participation in discussion K3 get involved in the activities of professional and local government organisations in the interest of environmental protection O.K12 presentation, participation in discussion
+Knowled Knowledge - Student knows and understands: W1 the relationship of cause-and-effect problems associated with consumer and professional burdering the environment and the adverse global and local environmental phenomena O.W5, O.W9 written credit, presentation W2 the outline of legislation on environmental protection in Poland and in the world.
+O.W14 written credit Skills - S tudent can: U1 critically analyze the scientific literature and media reports in the field of environmental protection and draw correct conclusions, especially with regard to consumer behavior C.U2 written credit, presentation, participation in discussion U2 discuss current problems of environmental protection with the use of modern multimedia tools C.U3 presentation, participation in discussion U3 Interpret the responsibility of veterinarian towards the natural environment A.U16 written credit, participation in discussion Social co mpetences - Student is ready to: K1 exhibit responsibility for his/her decisions made in regard to the people, animals and the natural environment O.K1 presentation, participation in discussion K2 use the objective sources of information in the field of environmental protection O.K4 presentation, participation in discussion K3 get involved in the activities of professional and local government organisations in the interest of environmental protection O.K12 presentation, participation in discussion

-Course content Activities History and the action program in the field of environmental protection in Poland and world.
+No. Course content Activities 1.
+1.History and the action program in the field of environmental protection in Poland and world.
 International conventions on environmental protection.
 Environmental protection in the light of the laws of Poland and the EU.
-International ecological organizations.
+2.International ecological organizations.
 Areas of ecological risks in Poland and in the world, the types of threats.
 The organic compounds of ecotoxicological importance (dioxins, nitrofurans, biphenyls, polycyclic aromatic hydrocarbons, plastics).
-Metal pollution and its effects on human and animal health.
+3.Metal pollution and its effects on human and animal health.
 The main causes of environmental change caused by industrial production.
 Global circulation of mercury.
-Environmental pollution by pesticides and their impact on human and animal health.
+4.Environmental pollution by pesticides and their impact on human and animal health.
 The main causes of environmental change caused by agricultural production, breeding and veterinary.
-The fate of the antibiotics in the lecture 5.
-Environmental impact of pharmaceutical and personal care products.
-Law challenged the Environmental Protection act lawfully European Union.
-System and environmental protection organization in Poland (environment monitoring).
-History and the action program in the field of environmental protection in Poland and world.
-International conventions on environmental protection.
-Environmental protection in the light of the laws of Poland and the EU.
-International ecological organizations.
-Areas of ecological risks in Poland and in the world, the types of threats.
-The organic compounds of ecotoxicological importance (dioxins, nitrofurans, biphenyls, polycyclic aromatic hydrocarbons, plastics).
-Metal pollution and its effects on human and animal health.
-The main causes of environmental change caused by industrial production.
-Global circulation of mercury.
-Environmental pollution by pesticides and their impact on human and animal health.
-The main causes of environmental change caused by agricultural production, breeding and veterinary.
 The fate of the antibiotics in the environment.
-Environmental impact of pharmaceutical and personal care products.
+5.Environmental impact of pharmaceutical and personal care products.
 Law challenged the Environmental Protection act lawfully European Union.
-System and
+System and environmental protection organization in Poland (environment monitoring). lecture

-- 1. Basic definitions associated with environment: ecology, sozology, biocenosis, biotope, biosphere, habitat, ecosystem, population, ecological niche, biome and ecotone, eutrophisation, biodegradation, recycling.
-Basic ecosystems of the world. - 2.
-Sources and types of atmosphere pollution.
-Emission of sulphur dioxide, carbon monoxide and nitric oxides.
-Methods for reducing their emissions. - 3.
-Photochemical and "classical" smog as a result of atmosphere pollution.
-Acid rains mechanism of development, influence on plants and animals. - 4.
-Freons and the decrease of ozone layer as a global phenomenon associated with air pollution.
-The greenhouse effect mechanisms and results of development. - 5.
-Sources and types of water pollution (oceans, seas, rivers, lakes, aquacultures).
+1.Basic definitions associated with environment: ecology, sozology, biocenosis, biotope, biosphere, habitat, ecosystem, population, ecological niche, eutrophisation, biodegradation, recycling.
+Basic ecosystems of the world.

+2.Sources and types of atmosphere pollution.
+Emission of SO2, CO and nitric oxides

+- 3.Photochemical and "classical" smog as a result of atmosphere pollution.
+Acid rains mechanism of development, influence on plants and animals. - 4.Freons and the decrease of ozone layer as a global phenomenon associated with air pollution.
+The greenhouse effect mechanisms and results of development. - 5.Sources and types of water pollution (oceans, seas, rivers, lakes, aquacultures).
 Polish water resources in comparison to other European countries and the world.

-- 6. Sewage types, content, threat to the environment, methods of treating and water conditioning. - 7.
-Causes of soil degradation (desertification, terrain malformation, chemical contamination, erosion).
-Ways of soil protection reclamation, treatment against erosion. - 8.
-Types of wastes, recycling, storage and neutralization. - 9.
-Global environmental problems associated with overpopulation, taking into account the difficulties in obtaining food from natural sources as an example of overexploitation of the seas and oceans overfishing. - 10.
+6.Sewage types, content, threat to the environment, methods of treating and water conditioning. - 7.Causes of soil degradation (desertification, terrain malformation, chemical contamination, erosion).
+Ways of soil protection reclamation, treatment against erosion - 8.
+Types of wastes, recycling, storage and neutralization.

+- 9.Threats to the environment associated with agriculture (pesticides, fertilizers, animal farming). - 10.
+Global environmental problems associated with overpopulation, taking into account the difficulties in obtaining food from natural sources as an example of overexploitation of the seas and oceans overfishing.
 Repetition of material and final test.